bigcommerce/gruf/README.md

 * [gruf-profiler](https://github.com/bigcommerce/gruf-profiler) - Profiles and provides memory usage
 reports for gruf services

+## Demo Rails App

+There is a [demonstration Rails application here](https://github.com/bigcommerce/gruf-demo) you can view and clone that shows how to integrate Gruf into an existing Rails application.

 ## License

 Copyright (c) 2017-present, BigCommerce Pty.
 Ltd. All rights reserved